 Choose the iPhone 11 if:

-- You want a phone that stays on iOS 26 and continues to receive security and feature updates.
+• You want a phone that runs iOS 26 now and iOS 27 this fall, with security and feature updates behind them.

 Choose the iPhone XR if:

-- You are comfortable running iOS 18 and do not need Apple Intelligence or features exclusive to iOS 26.
+• You are comfortable running iOS 18 and do not need features exclusive to iOS 26 and later.

 FAQ